SuperNova76/TopCPToolKit/docs/settings/trigger.md

 `containerName`
 :   the input electron container, with a possible selection, in the format `container` or `container.selection`.

-!!! success "Registers the following variables:
+!!! success "Registers the following variables:"
     - `trigEffSF`: the per-electron trigger efficiency or efficiency SF
     - `trigEff`: the per-electron trigger efficiency (if `saveEff`)